All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Ghrelin: the hunger accelerator

-Research has shown that after weight loss, ghrelin levels can remain elevated for at least a year, possibly much longer.
-Your body is essentially screaming at you to eat more and regain the weight.
+Research has shown that after weight loss, ghrelin levels can remain improved for at least a year, possibly much longer.
+Your body is importantly screaming at you to eat more and regain the weight.
 Fighting that signal with willpower alone is like trying to hold your breath indefinitely.
 You can manage it for a while, but biology always wins eventually.

 Leptin: the broken brake pedal